bavithaboina/SalesInsightsDashboard/README.md

 ATLIQ Hardware Sales Insights PowerBI Dashboard
 # ATLIQ Hardware Sales Insights PowerBI Dashboard
 ### INTRODUCTION:

-This is a project I replicated from  Codebasics  PowerBI Youtube playlist.I have also taken the help of  End to End  Power BI Project Series.You can find the links of the playlists below.
+I recently completed this project utilizing PowerBI, which was modeled after the tutorials provided by Codebasics in their PowerBI YouTube playlist and supplemented with guidance from the End to End Power BI Project Series.
+This project allowed me to gain a deeper understanding of PowerBI and its capabilities.

 [Codebasics youtube playlist](https://www.youtube.com/playlist?list=PLeo1K3hjS3uva8pk1FI3iK9kCOKQdz1I9)
 [End to End Power BI Project Series](https://www.youtube.com/playlist?list=PLI0saxAvhd_MSvNrl1F70cJKIlwolI2DO)